dev-lalithajare/CafeBazar/README.md

 **Features**

     1. It accepts the user information and saves it
-    2. Creates the customized coffee requested by user
+    2. Processes the customized order requested by user

 **Installation**